 How to Run a Legal TikTok Contest or Sweepstakes

-TikTok does not currently have any posted contest guidelines, but that doesn’t mean that there are no rules.
+TikTok recently posted advertising guidelines for the US and EU, which don’t give a lot of guidance about contest guidelines, but that doesn’t mean that there are no rules to follow.
 To keep your TikTok Contest or Sweepstakes legal you should adhere to these seven basic recommendations for running a promotion on a social platform:

 - Use a unique hashtag to track entries.
 The best way to track entries for a TikTok contest is by using a unique hashtag.
 Any post that is made during the posted timeframe of the promotion that has the pre-determined hashtag is considered an entry.

 - Include official rules.
-Official rules are what protect you in court should anything go wrong and you need to defend yourself.
+Official rules are what protect you in court should anything go wrong and you need to defend yourself, and are one of the few things the TikTok ad guidelines specify that you need.
 A good set of rules will outline who can enter, how to enter, what the prizes will be, and when the promotion ends.
 It should also provide a way to enter without requiring a purchase (you can see why you need that here).
 And you must include in your rules an acknowledgement that the promotion is in no way sponsored, endorsed or administered by, or associated with, TikTok.
 The rules need to be posted prominently as a link anywhere you post about your TikTok contest, including in your own video about the contest, the video caption or social ad, or as a link on your social bio.

 - Watch out for copyright infringement.
 You can’t require or allow a contestant in your TikTok contest to use music, photos, brand logos or any other copyrighted material to produce their entry.